-We paid an amendment fee of \$0.8 million that is being amortized over the remaining term of the loan.
+We paid a loan amendment fee of \$0.8 million that is being amortized over the remaining term of the loan.

-On October 26, 2004, we amended the senior secured credit agreement to eliminate the requirement to provide separate collateral reports for our whollyowned subsidiary, Great Northern Equipment, Inc.

-We also further amended the senior secured credit agreement on January 13, 2005 to increase capital expenditures from \$5.0 million to \$8.5 during any fiscal year.
-No amendment fees were paid relating to this amendment or the October 26, 2004 amendment.
+On October 26, 2004, we amended the senior secured credit agreement to eliminate the requirement to provide separate collateral reports for our wholly-owned subsidiary, Great Northern Equipment, Inc. We also further amended the senior secured credit agreement on January 13, 2005 to increase capital expenditures from \$5.0 million to \$8.5 during any fiscal year.
+No amendment fees were paid relating to these amendments.